 REACH 500 NEWSLETTER SUBSCRIBERS

 I’ve started asking readers to forward the newsletter to people they think might like it, though I don’t have a way of measuring how successful this is.
-I haven’t yet rewritten Letters page of my website.
 I’ve been blogging twice a week instead of the planned once a week, and this definitely seems to have had an effect!
 I’ve gained 109 subscribers since January, which is the highest level of growth I’ve ever had.
 The newsletter currently has 384 subscribers, so I’m well on my way to hitting my target.

 Over the past three months, I’ve been experimenting with publishing more frequently and regularly on my blog.
 I’ve been posting twice a week since mid-January, and matched this with sharing my posts more frequently on Twitter.